 - Fly into Lilongwe, go up to Livingstonia, then back down to Nkhata Bay, then get the ferry down to Monkey Bay, then see the southern parts of the country and fly out of Blantyre.
 This is probably the best route if you are only visiting Malawi and want to see a lot.
 You can also get the bus up to Lilongwe from Blantyre if you want to fly in and out Lilongwe Airport.
 You will end up doubling back on yourself a bit, but it’s not so bad, hit some places on the way up and others on the way down or travel by land one way and on the ferry the other.
 You don’t have to go to the same place twice (aside from Lilongwe usually).

 - Fly in and out of Lilongwe, just do the northern parts of the country.

 - Fly in and out of Blantyre and just do the southern parts of the country.

-- Travel in overland from Tanzania, just do the northern parts of the country, then travel overland into Zambia via Lilongwe.
+- Travel in overland from Tanzania, just do the northern parts of the country, then travel overland into Zambia via Lilongwe (skipping southern Malawi).

-I hope you have an amazing trip to Malawi.
+I hope you enjoyed this Malawi itinerary post and that you have an amazing trip.
 If you need any extra info, feel free to pop your questions in the comments below!